T E X T S > E N G L I S H

 Nico Out, newspaper PZC, November 3, 2018

 Nothing recognizable can be seen in the work of René Korten.
 Yet it is about people.
 How do we see ourselves and the world?
-What is happens under the surface?
+What is happening under the surface?
 What do we have in common?
 Together with Mark Kramer, Korten exhibits in Goes.

 The essence of how we see the world is perhaps the contrast between nature and culture, coincidence and control, ratio and emotion.
 From there comes that incredibly rich, multiform reality that surrounds us, that we partly are ourselves ánd that we create ourselves.
 Korten (1957) reflects on this by bringing improvisation and careful decision making into an ever different balance.